Naughty by Nature: 2000–2012

 On June 11, 2011, Naughty by Nature became the first hip-hop group to perform at Fenway Park.
 They performed "Hip Hop Hooray" as part of the mega boyband NKOTBSB's concert.

-In March 2012, following the release of a documentary on fellow New Jersey based hip hop group Sugar Hill Gang, Naughty by Nature performed in Asbury Park, NJ at the Garden State film festival.
+In March 2012, following the release of a documentary on fellow New Jersey–based hip hop group Sugar Hill Gang, Naughty by Nature performed in Asbury Park, NJ at the Garden State film festival.

-2013–present: Breakup and reconciliation
+2013–present: breakup and reconciliation

-In May 2013, frontman Treach shocked fans when he revealed that Vin Rock had been "fired" from the group, after failing to put in the same amount of energy in the group as himself and member DJ Kay Gee.
-At the time, Treach said he and Vinnie hadn't been on speaking terms for around two years.
+In May 2013, frontman Treach shocked fans when he revealed that Vin Rock had been "fired" from the group after failing to put in the same amount of energy as himself and DJ Kay Gee.
+At the time, Treach said he and Vinnie had not been on speaking terms for around two years.

-In April 2015, Treach said he and Vinnie had resolved their issues, but now their relationship is strictly "business".
+In April 2015, Treach said he and Vinnie had resolved their issues, but now their relationship was strictly "business".
 "You got teammates, sometimes, that's on the same team, they may not feel each other.
 At the end of the day, you going out to win.
 That's what we doing", Treach said.
-Although Vinnie and Treach are cordial, he said another Naughty by Nature album was unlikely.
+Although the two were cordial, he said another Naughty by Nature album was unlikely.

-In January 2016, in celebration of their 25th anniversary, Naughty by Nature posted the video of their song "God is Us" from Anthem Inc. to their YouTube account.
+In January 2016, in celebration of their 25th anniversary, Naughty by Nature posted the video for their song "God Is Us" from Anthem Inc. to their YouTube channel.

-On May 2, 2019, the Mixtape Tour commenced in Cincinnati, OH.
-Performers on this tour include Naughty by Nature, Salt-N-Pepa, Debbie Gibson, and Tiffany, with New Kids on the Block being billed as the headline performers.
+On May 2, 2019, the Mixtape Tour commenced in Cincinnati, Ohio.
+Performers included Naughty by Nature, Salt-N-Pepa, Debbie Gibson, and Tiffany, with New Kids on the Block being billed as the headline performers.